Conor Benn insists he is a "clean athlete" and believes Saturday's fight with Chris Eubank Jnr will still go ahead.

 Eubank Jnr, the son of Chris Eubank Snr, has won all but two of his 34 fights – 23 of them by knockout – and heads into the O2 bout after an impressive points victory over Liam Williams, in which he knocked the Welshman down four times.

-Eubank, 32, has previously boxed at super-middleweight, but has moved to middleweight and will have to drop a further four pounds as the contest with Benn is expected to be at 156lb.
+Eubank, 33, has previously boxed at super-middleweight, but has moved to middleweight and will have to drop a further three pounds for the contest with Benn.

 "If he can beat me, his name will be made, and he will never walk in his father’s shadow again.
 It’s a fight that’s going to spark the imagination of the British public, that’s what I’m happy about.
 In terms of anticipation, legacy and hype it’s the biggest fight of my career."